Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

         This is the procedure that we used in the script that generates the prototype (though defining the environment variables in the script rather than through a bootstrap module).

-  * If not done yet previously, install the EasyBuild-production and EasyBuild-user modules for each of the partitions.

-      * For EasyBuild-production this again requires playing with environment variables if the modules are installed through EasyBuild as it is precisely that module that should point EasyBuild to the right paths.

   * Create the Cray PE toolchain modules